 Before you bid for properties, you need to make sure that you can afford to pay the rent, rent in advance, council tax, utility bills and all the other costs that come with moving to a new property.
 If your bid is successful and you are offered a property you will normally move quite quickly.

-In administering the Council’s Housing Register and allocations processes, the Council works with local housing associations to ensure that accommodation offers are affordable for households in need.
-In some circumstances, it is possible that you may be rejected by a local housing association if you are nominated for a tenancy and you are struggling to repay debts or if it comes to light at that stage that you are in debt.
+In administering the Council’s Housing Register and allocations processes, the Councils work with local housing associations to ensure that accommodation offers are affordable for households in need.
+In some circumstances, it is possible that you may be rejected by a registered housing provider (housing association) if you are nominated for a tenancy and you are struggling to repay debts or if it comes to light at that stage that you are in debt.
 If you are struggling to repay debt, please contact us now so we can investigate ways in which you can be supported to resolve your financial difficulties whilst we process your application for housing.

 Citizens Advice provides free, confidential and impartial advice.
 As the UK's largest advice provider, the Citizens Advice service also delivers a range of money advice services.